m4ttsch/omscs-notes-notes/information-security/firewalls.md

 ## Advanced Firewall Protection
 Besides disabling and enabling certain services, personal firewalls can also provide advanced features.

-A firewall can be configured to operate in “stealth mode”: dropping all unsolicited packets it receives from the Internet to hide the system(s) behind it.
+A firewall can be configured to operate in "stealth mode": dropping all unsolicited packets it receives from the Internet to hide the system(s) behind it.

 A user can configure the firewall to drop all UDP and ICMP packets and only accept TCP packets to certain ports.